jalvarado1381/HARDS-Analisys/README.md

 I applied the sub, gsub, tolower and paste functions to build the names of the new variables.

-As you can see I had to escape parenthesis characters for being able to eliminate it and having cleaned variables.
+As you can see I had to escape parenthesis characters for being able to eliminate it to clean the variables and create new ones.

 ##### 5.- Calculating the new variables and creating the new Data Set and storing it to a file.